16:8 intermittent fasting 7-day meal plan for beginners

 What should I eat during 16:8 fasting?

 First off, let’s briefly cover what to eat during the fasting window by learning what breaks a fast.
 Here’s the TL;DR version: Anything with calories breaks a fast.
-So what to eat during the fast itself?
+So what should you eat during the fast itself?
 Nada.
 (Calorie-free beverages are very much your friend here.)

-Now let’s think about what to put into your meal plan for the eating window, to help you hit your goals as well as feel and perform at your best.
-To get the most from the 16:8 method of intermittent fasting, include the following in your 7-day meal plan:
+Now, let’s think about what to put into your meal plan for the eating window to help you hit your goals as well as feel and perform at your best.
+To get the most from the 16:8 schedule of intermittent fasting, include the following in your 7-day meal plan:

 Fruits